 The youngest player rolls the first dice to start the game.

-Players roll the dice for regular travel by road or air, but sometimes an ASSIGNMENT Card will divert players directly to their destination.
-After arrival at a specific temple that player turns over the matching TEMPLE Card, to signify completion of that visit.
-When all six temples have been visited, and all six temple cards are turned face up, players must then race back to Salt Lake City, and the first player to arrive wins the game.
+Players roll the dice for regular travel by road or air, but sometimes an ASSIGNMENT Card will also divert players directly to their destination.
+After arrival at a specific temple that player turns the matching TEMPLE Card faceup, to signify completion of that visit.

 There are forty-five different ASSIGNMENT cards players could draw during the game.
 Every time a player makes a change from a road trip to a flight at an airport, or vice versa, they must draw an ASSIGNMENT card.
 Every time a player crosses the US border into Canada or Mexico they must draw an ASSIGNMENT card.